Power BI vs Tableau: The Breakdown

 Tableau, another leader in the market, is a dashboarding tool used by businesses to gain deeper insights into their data.
 Tableau is capable of handling a massive amount of data and transforming it into easily digestible, and attractive, visualizations.

 Tableau offers collaboration tools and the ability to blend data from various sources.
-While coding knowledge is not required, experienced data analysts will have an easier time with handling the many features and functions of the Tableau platform.
+While coding knowledge is not required, experienced data analysts will have an easier time handling the many features and functions of the Tableau platform.

 Get a quick comparison of what Power BI and Tableau have to offer.